MBetzler/Lab-Restaurant-Site/README.md

-# Lab-Restaurant-Site
+# RestaurantSite
-Creating version 1 of three page restaurant site.
+#### Prework for Software Guild
+Three page website for a fictitious restaurant.